 BCVWD is currently working with the City of Beaumont to secure recycled water for use in the non-potable water system.
-As of the end of 2020, the City is nearing the completion of the expansion and upgrade of its existing wastewater treatment facility to bring it to 6 MGD capacity and will be installing a new membrane bioreactor (MBR) treatment unit followed by reverse osmosis membrane treatment.
+The City recently completed the expansion and upgrade of its existing wastewater treatment facility to bring it to 6 MGD capacity and will be installing a new membrane bioreactor (MBR) treatment unit followed by reverse osmosis membrane treatment.
 A brine line from the treatment plant to the Inland Empire Brine Line (IEBL) in San Bernardino was constructed in 2020.
 Upon the availability of recycled water from the City, the non-potable system will be completely severed from the potable system.